UCLA-MDSH/ucla-mdsh.github.io/pages/pages-root-folder/index.md

 Complete your degree in as few as 20 months by attending in-person classes one weekend per month and online evening sessions!

-**Applications for Fall Quarter 2023 will open soon.**    [Join the list](https://uclahs.az1.qualtrics.com/jfe/form/SV_0xFyH6DBXYrRzgi) to be notified when applications are being accepted, and sign up for one of our weekly information sessions.    **The priority deadline for Fall 2023 Enrollment is July 25, 2023.**
+**Applications for Fall Quarter 2023 are now open.**   <!-- [Join the list](https://uclahs.az1.qualtrics.com/jfe/form/SV_0xFyH6DBXYrRzgi) to be notified when applications are being accepted, and sign up for one of our weekly information sessions.   -->  **The priority deadline for Fall 2023 Enrollment is July 25, 2023.**

 <div class="row t60 b60">
         <div class="small-12 text-center columns">
-            <a class="button large radius info" href="https://ucla.zoom.us/meeting/register/tJ0rd-qtqD8vHt1KVs1tq8zz_QmqnzW1xxy_">Register for an Information Session</a>
+            <a class="button large radius alert" href="/apply/">Apply Now ›</a>
         </div><!-- /.small-12.columns -->
 </div><!-- /.row -->

 # Message from the Chair